mariano/snakefire/README.markdown

 		$ sudo apt-get install python-setuptools

+For *Fedora*, Python setup tools is in the official repositories and can be installed the following way:

+		$ yum install python-setuptools

 For *Arch Linux*, Python setup tools is in the extra repository, and can be installed
 with: